10 of the Best Percy Shelley Poems Everyone Should Read

 ‘The Mask of Anarchy’.
 Sometimes called ‘The Masque of Anarchy’, this political poem was written in response to the above-mentioned Peterloo Massacre, when cavalry charged a group of some 60,000 protesters (some accounts put the figure as high as 80,000) in St. Peter’s Field, Manchester.
 The crowd were protesting over famine and poor economic conditions in the north of England in the wake of the Napoleonic Wars.
 15 people were killed, and hundreds injured.
 The nonviolent resistance to violent attempts at suppression, which underpins Shelley’s poem, would later influence Mahatma Gandhi’s own philosophy of nonviolent protest.

 ‘To the Moon’.
 We think this little poem is a homage to, or recasting of, a sonnet by the Elizabethan poet Sir Philip Sidney (1554-86), who wrote a famous poem addressed to the moon.
-In Sidney’s sonnet sequence Astrophil and Stella.
+In Sidney’s sonnet sequence Astrophil and Stella, Sidney’s alter ego asks the moon if it has such a pale appearance because it is sick with unrequited love.
 It takes the form of a fragment, in which Shelley addresses or apostrophises the moon and asks why it is so pale (much as Sidney does in his poem).

 ‘Adonaïs’.
 Shelley wrote this poem in 1821 as an elegy on the death of his friend and fellow Romantic poet, John Keats, who had died in Rome of tuberculosis, aged just 25.
 The poem is a pastoral elegy in the vein of John Milton’s Lycidas, and uses the nine-line stanza form known as the Spenserian stanza, borrowed from Edmund Spenser’s The Faerie Queene.
 Just over a year later, Shelley himself would be dead – when he drowned, he had a volume of Keats’s poems with him.